 I am starting to settle back in to real life after our almost week on the beach in Mexico(and currently staring at snow our my window…), and I thought I would write down a blog post all about our time there, give you guys my honest thoughts about the resort and give some recommendations in case you are planning a getaway yourself!
 This post is going to focus more on our hotel and the things we did, but this post here will give you all the details on outfits and what to pack for a trip!

 This post contains affiliate links.
-That means I will receive a commission from items purchased through these links.
-Read my full disclosure policy here.
+Thank you so much for supporting my blog!
 Our stay at Secrets Maroma was not in any way comped for this post.
 We paid for it and are not working with them in any way.

 We stayed at Secrets Maroma Beach in Riviera Maya which is just south of Cancun.
 We specifically wanted to be away from the hotel zone in Cancun for this trip since it was our first big vacation just the two of us in a long time.
 We stayed at an all inclusive for our honeymoon in St. Lucia (we stayed at the Grande St. Lucian) and knew that we wanted that same kind of pay for it all upfront experience.
 It’s nice to not have to think about dinners and drinks when you are there because it’s already paid for!
 We had heard great things about Secrets and went back and forth between two of the resorts and ultimately settled on Maroma because they had an ocean view room available within our price range.
 Long story short, we loved our trip and had a fabulous time.
 BUT here’s the long story with some pros and cons!

 The Resort and Beach are Beautiful.